 40. View Help Information

 The Docker documentation is simply inspiring.
-You can get help on the overall daemon using simply the command docker.
+You can get help on the overall daemon simply by using the command docker.

 To get additional data on child commands, use the following syntax.

 $ docker command[S] --help $ docker network --help

 So you can easily extend the depth of the cli documentation.